F5Networks/f5-common-python/f5-sdk-dist/README.rst

-f5 Package Creation and Automation
+F5 Package Creation and Automation
 ==================================

 Introduction
 ------------
-You've gon the wrong way!
+You've gone the wrong way!
 This directory and lower directories are not actually used in the standard f5-sdk package except to install the .deb and .rpm packages.